MaazJamal/elevator_simulator/doc/User_Manual.md

-Please note that the binary is located within `bin` folder
+Please note that the binary is named as main

 ```
-./bin/elevator_simulation -e
+./main
 ```

 # Testing